RichardHu19/Prosperity-2/README.md

 # Prosperity 2

-My algorithms used for Prosperity 2!
+My algorithms used for Prosperity 2, a virtual trading competition hosted by IMC.

 Link to competition: https://prosperity.imc.com/